Visa Authorizations & Requests

 Reducing your course load due to an academic difficulty may only be done once.
 If approved, you must still remain enrolled in at least 6 CREDITS with at least one in-person class.

 2. Medical Conditions Such As:

 - Mental health

 Reducing your course load because of a medical condition may be done for up to three semesters.
-This informational handout (PDF, 67KB) may be shared with your doctor.
+This informational handout for medical (PDF, 67KB) may be shared with your doctor.

 3. Fewer Than 12 Credits Remaining to Complete Program

 IMPORTANT: Poor class attendance or otherwise not making satisfactory academic progress can cause a visa violation.
 Active participation for the duration of the course is required.
 If you do not attend regularly, stop attending, or never attend a class you may be given a grade of “WNA” (“Withdrawn due to Non-Attendance”).
 Loss of legal F-1 visa status could result if the withdrawal lowers your course load to fewer than 12 credits.

 Need Academic Support?
 Madison College offers a variety of services to help students meet their goals.